 If you’re game, why not lean back in your harness and really enjoy the ride.
 So long as you follow the safety instructions, you’re encouraged to let loose.
 In fact, the walkers below will really enjoy hearing you shout a ‘woohoo!’ as they peer up into the canopy.

-It has been specifically designed in order to get the most out of this unique landscape.
+It has been specifically designed in order to get the most out of the unique Otway tree top environment.
 Your zip lining admission also allows you to undertake the canopy walk either before or after your session.
 It’s a great value day out.

 The Otway Fly is located at 360 Phillips Track, Weeaproniah, Victoria 3237.
 The GPS reference is Beech Forest 3237.
 They are open every day except Christmas from 10am – 5pm.
 The last admission is 4pm.